ghostdogpr/caliban/vuepress/docs/docs/gateway/configuration.md

 ### Draining

 After replacement, the old interpreter has `withDrainTimeout` to finish requests, 30 seconds by default.
 The gateway then interrupts remaining work.
 New requests continue on the new schema while the old interpreter drains.
+Keep the drain timeout at least as long as the request timeout so that accepted requests finish or time out before the gateway interrupts them.

 The next refresh waits for draining to finish.
 Uninterruptible work can delay refreshes and shutdown beyond the drain timeout.
 The gateway logs a warning when draining exceeds that timeout.